Privacy at Telstra

 - Information that allows us to identify you for verification purposes including, when you have given us permission to do so, biometric information like your fingerprints and voice patterns.

 - Technical Information about your products and services including details about our network performance including information about how you use our networks.

 Sensitive information includes information about a person's race, ethnic origin, political opinions, health, religious or philosophical beliefs and criminal history.
 We may collect some forms of sensitive information.
 For example we may collect limited health information to provide priority assistance services or a Centrelink customer reference number to provide you with a pensioner discount.
 We are subject to strict requirements in relation to sensitive information including to only collect and use sensitive information with consent or otherwise in accordance with applicable law such as the Commonwealth Privacy Act 1988.

 You might also need to provide personal information about other individuals to us (e.g. about your authorised representative).
 If so, we rely on you to have informed those individuals that you are giving their personal information to us and to have advised them about this statement.

 How we collect your information

 There are three ways that we can collect your information.

 - You give it to us when you or your representative interacts with either us or one of our trusted partners.
 This might happen when you are setting up an account with us or using one of our products or services.

 - We obtain information from outside sources like credit reports, marketing mailing lists, and public information, (including public posts to social networking sites) and commercially available personal, identity, geographic and demographic information.
 This can also include information gained from our partners if you have interacted with them.
 These partners include our business and commercial partners, identity and fraud checking services, credit reporting bodies and wholesale and other customers.

 We understand that you might not want to give us particular personal information.
-Just know that it may mean we are not able to provide you with the products or services you need.
+If so, that may mean we are not able to provide you with the products or services you need.

 How do we keep your information?